 Occasionally, by the time a person realizes they should secure life insurance, they are unable to qualify for the standard kind.
 For example, if you have advanced rheumatoid arthritis, life insurance companies may decline your application.

 Graded Benefit Life Insurance (GBLI) is one specific type of life insurance premiums that is a common option for those living with rheumatoid arthritis and are unable to qualify for standard, fully-underwritten life insurance.

 In essence, a GBLI is life insurance made available to a person who is unable to obtain term life insurance the traditional way.

 Typically, applying for Graded Benefit Life Insurance is a second step (or third step!) for individuals.

-Because premiums are higher with this type of life insurance, applicants usually want to go through underwriting first, to see if they qualify for medically underwritten life insurance.
+Because premiums are higher with this type of life insurance company, applicants usually want to go through underwriting first, to see if they qualify for medically underwritten life insurance.

-Even if you have been declined life insurance in the past, it may be worth revisiting your options because standard life insurance is more affordable.
+Even if you have been declined life insurance in the past, it may be worth revisiting your life insurance options because standard life insurance is more affordable.

 We have placed traditional life insurance policies with clients who have previously been declined.
 However, GBLIs can be miraculous for those who don’t qualify for standard (fully-underwritten) life insurance.

 Graded Benefit Life Insurance Polices have some key features: